12 Home Remedies for Dry Skin – All Natural Moisturizers

 • 1 pint of water

-• 2 heaping teaspoons of dried dandelion leaves – or – 1 handful of fresh dandelion leaves
+• 2 heaping tablespoons of dried dandelion leaves – or – 1 handful of fresh dandelion leaves

-Simply bring your water to a boil, then pour it over your leaves.
+Bring your water to a boil, then pour it over your leaves.
 Cover (to contain volatile compounds) and let steep for 30 minutes.
-Strain out the leaves and add the tea to a warm (not hot) bath.
+Strain out the leaves and add the tea to a warm bath.
 Soak until the bath cools, or as long as you like.
-If you don’t have dandelion leaf available, you can purchase it online via Starwest Botanicals or through other herbal sources.

 Adapted from 1001 Natural Remedies “Herbal Bath for Dry Skin”